4y4n/ZoomMate/README.md

 ## classActive field
 - Meant to map out which days the class is running.
 Add the days in short form.

+## Additional Notes:
+- Using Windows Task Scheduler in tandem with a .bat file can automate this program further, not requiring you to run the .py file every morning.